brian-ogilvie/accessibility-article/README.md

   ref={closeButton}
 ```

-Now that we've got it all set up, let's make sure it working.
+Now that we have it all set up, let's make sure it works.
 Back in the browser (remember keyboard only, no mouse) click the info button.
 The close button should be focussed inside the modal.
 Hitting return again should dismiss the modal.
 Works?
 Sweeeeeeet.

-We're not quite done with transfering focus though.
+We're not quite done with transferring focus though.
 We also need to return the browser's focus to where it was before the Modal showed up.
 This is pretty easy to accomplish with another `useEffect`.
 One of the coolest features of `useEffect` is its built-in clean up.
 If we return a function from our effect hook, that function will run as "cleanup" before the next running of the effect or when our component leaves the DOM.
 In a way, `useEffect` is similar to a combination of the old `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` methods from class-based components all rolled into one awesome function.

 Back in `useFocusTransfer.js` let's add this before our other `useEffect`: